octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 - first-party search ownership remains behind the engine;
 - removed callback and action-event compatibility paths do not return;
 - processing does not read command-line policy from `sys.argv` or retained `cli_args`;
-- named engine events contain transport-safe payload data;
+- named event factories produce transport-safe payload data (direct `EngineEvent` construction is not yet covered by the automated check);
 - importing the engine boundary does not load Tkinter, CustomTkinter or `storytoolkitai.ui`.

 Run the focused architecture suite with: